Bisher 555 mal gespeichert

 they will Get live stories and legends about our great grand parents political, Social and Economical ways of living before the coming of formal education. some of story tellers have written legends and history about all that transpired in the past to our grandparents and even their traditional way of self governance, they will acquiring aural History of our traditional and natural methods of organic farming which doesn't require use of chemicals and see how some of our people still use our traditional tools for both digging and weeding.

-4. If you didn't choose a project(s) prior or if still not sure of which project(s) to choose, you can choose on arrival from the list of organisation's or community's needs.
+If you didn't choose a project(s) prior or if still not sure of which project(s) to choose, you can choose on arrival from the list of our organisation's or community's needs.

-5. After embarking on a project(s), please do it wholeheartedly at your desirable and most convenient pace, we don't supervise Volunteers here neither do we remind them on what to do, for we believe in your skills, knowledge and maturity, we can only help in organizing an activity(s) at your request.
+3. After embarking on a project(s), please do it wholeheartedly at your desirable and most convent pace, we don't supervise Volunteers here neither do we remind them on what to do, for we believe in your skills, knowledge and maturity, we can only help in organizing an activity(s) at your request.

 IT IS A TRUST BASED TOTAL FREEDOM, FRIENDLY, RELAXED, MEANINGFUL VOLUNTEERING AND FREE LEARNING OPPORTUNITIES' ATMOSPHERE FOR ALL VOLUNTEERS.